 Has the maximum number of reservations per day/week/year been exceeded?

-Local path segment involves STP B2 that is part of SDP with Network C (Transport Plane peering based authorization).
+Does the local path segment involve STP B2 that is part of SDP with Network C?
+(Transport Plane peering based authorization).

-Request received via Service Plane from particular NSA Z (requesterNSA attribute) (Service Plane peering based authorization).
+Is the request received via the Service Plane from particular NSA Z? (requesterNSA attribute) (Service Plane peering based authorization).

-Default policy if no other policies was triggered.
+Use the default policy if no other policies are triggered.

 The document [NSI Policy] captures a more detailed list of network policy requirements for enforcement by provider agents.